 ROTC Clip-B Language Payment

 Clip-B will give you extra money ever semester you complete a Critical Language.
-ROTC cadets who sign a contract to enter the Army and choose to study Arabic, Pashto, Chinese-Mandarin, Korean, Persian-Farsi, Persian-Dari, Urdu, Indonesian, Swahili, or Hausa are eligible for the incentive pay.
+ROTC cadets who sign a contract to enter the Army and choose to study Arabic, Pashto, Chinese-Mandarin, Korean, Persian-Farsi, Persian-Dari, Urdu, Russian, Indonesian, Swahili, or Hausa are eligible for the incentive pay.

 Under this incentive pay, cadets will be paid for the months enrolled in a critical language course upon successful completion in the following amounts: